-The Wilberforce Institute, together with the Rights Lab, Gangmasters Labour and Abuse Authority and Fresca Group, are working on a project to develop a package of workshops aimed at front line practitioners in local areas across the UK.
+The Wilberforce Institute, together with the Rights Lab, Gangmasters Labour and Abuse Authority and Fresca Group, have developed a package of workshops aimed at front line practitioners in local areas across the UK.

 These innovative training tools aim to empower local communities to respond in appropriate ways to complex situations, to learn about the capacities and capabilities of other local organisations and to improve responses and victim care.

 The workshops are designed for regional Modern Slavery Partnerships – local initiatives that bring together key partners from their regions to work in collaboration to improve the prevention of modern slavery and the support provided to victims.
 The partners that these workshops target include businesses, recruitment agencies, police, adult and child safeguarding teams, housing teams, fire and rescue, health services and local support charities.